-

 Further guidance regarding prepayments can be found in the UNDP Programme and Operations Policies and Procedures (POPP) on Prepayments.

-Standard Operating Procedures (SOPs), focusing on the procedures for processing prepayments to the United Nations Children’s Fund (UNICEF) under the LTA for the procurement of health products for Global Fund projects managed by UNDP where prepayment is required in full, are currently being finalized.
+An additional guidance note focusing on the procedures for processing prepayments to the United Nations Children’s Fund (UNICEF) under the LTA for the procurement of health products for Global Fund projects managed by UNDP where prepayment is required in full, are available also with the GFPHST.
+For more information please check the Health Product Management section of the Manual.